ermlikeyeah/ermlikeyeah.github.io/_posts/2017-06-20-its-only-words.md

 >You’ve scanned one new bag already.
 How many other bags did you use?

 >You haven’t scanned any new bags.
-How many bags have you scanned?
+How many bags have you used?

 The user can then choose from: